 Ultimately, it’s this easy-going and unthreatening nature that is the Marantz’s one undoing.
 In virtually every respect, it does exactly what a £500 all-in-one should do, and in some style.
 With a little more sonic aggression and authority, it could be pretty much ideal.

-Should I buy the Marantz Melody X?
+You should buy the Marantz Melody X if…

-Yamaha’s MCR-N570D, for example, is both similarly priced and has a similar suite of functionality.
+Yamaha’s MCR-N570D, is similarly priced and has a similar suite of functionality.
 It’s even smaller and more discreet than the Marantz, and it has a typically Yamaha sonic signature: smooth, unflappable and just slightly overheated.
 It’s probably nicer to the touch than the Melody X – although, ultimately, not quite an involving listen.